Skip to content

 1 μg RE = 1 μg retinol = 6 μg β-carotene = 12 μg other provitamin A carotenoids.5

-This effectively means that the requirement remains the same, regardless of whether it is measured in RE or RAE.
-However, the intake required to cover this demand doubles.
+This effectively means that the requirement remains the same whether you measure it in RE or RAE.
+However, the intake required to meet this demand doubles.

 The recommended daily requirement

-The recommended guideline for daily vitamin A intake for adults is between 650 and 900 µg RAE or RE per day, depending on gender and age.1,2,3 The European Food Safety Authority (EFSA) has issued a rather low recommendation of 650 µg for women and 750 µg for men.
-The Institute of Medicine's figure is quite a bit higher, recommending a daily intake of 700 µg for women and 900 µg for men from the age of 14.
+The recommended guideline for daily vitamin A intake is between 650 and 900 µg RAE or RE per day for adults, depending on gender and age.1,2,3 The European Food Safety Authority (EFSA) has issued a rather low recommendation of 650 µg for women and 750 µg for men.
+Quite a bit higher is the figure given by the Institute of Medicine, which recommends a daily intake of 700 µg for women and 900 µg for men from the age of 14.

 The recommendations of the German Nutrition Society (DGE) differentiate according to age and gender and are shown in the following table: